 - Exceptional family circumstances e.g. bereavement

 School cannot authorise holidays in term time.
 If you choose to take your child out of school for holiday in term time you may be fined.
-There is a request form to complete if you need to take your child out of school for exceptional circumstances.
+There is a request form to complete if you wish to take your child out of school in term time.
 This includes time out of school for holidays.

 If you have not completed a request form and school believes you have taken your child out of school for a holiday you may still face a fine.

-Where a child’s attendance falls below 90% school may stop authorising all absences and you may be asked to produce evidence such as a doctor’s note to cover any absence due to illness for your child.
+Where a child’s attendance falls below 90% school will stop authorising all absences for your child and you will be asked for a doctor’s note to cover any absence due to illness for your child.

 Where there is no significant improvement in your child’s attendance following support and guidance from school you may risk prosecution.